Recognition of Prior Learning for Providers

 European Inventory, Country Update, Ireland 2018

-Ireland participates in the European Inventory on the validation of non-formal and informal learning, published by the European Centre for the Development of Vocational Training.
-The inventory examines progress nationally and internationally in the implementation of the 2012 recommendation on the validation of non-formal and informal learning.
+Ireland participates in the European Inventory on the validation of non-formal and informal learning, published by the European Centre for the Development of Vocational Training (CEDEFOP).
+The inventory describes progress nationally and internationally in the implementation of the 2012 recommendation on the validation of non-formal and informal learning.

 Recognition of Prior Learning in Practice